khaledh/khaledh.github.io/docs/osdev/13-higher-half-kernel.md

 # Higher Half Kernel

 The kernel is currently linked at address `0x100000`, not at the higher half of the address space.
 The UEFI environment does have paging enabled, but we need to build our own page tables, and map the kernel at the higher half of the address space.
 This needs to be done in the bootloader, before we jump to the kernel (since we'll change the kernel to be linked at the higher half).
 Once we're in the kernel, we can set up different page tables that fit our needs.

 ## Linking the kernel

 To link the kernel at the higher half of the address space, we need to change the base address of the kernel in the linker script.
-However, instead of linking the kernel at exactly `0xFFFF800000000000`, we'll link it at 1 MiB above that address, i.e. `0xFFFF800000100000`.
-This will make virtual addresses and physical addresses line up nicely, and we can compare them visually by just looking at least significant bytes of the address, which makes debugging page table mappings easier.
+However, instead of linking the kernel at exactly `0xFFFF800000000000`, we'll link it at 1 MiB above that address, i.e.
+`0xFFFF800000100000`.
+This will make virtual addresses and physical addresses line up nicely, and we can compare them visually by just looking at the least significant bytes of the address, which makes debugging page table mappings easier.

 ```ld{5}
 /* src/kernel/kernel.ld */